-(i) If the hearing has been convened prior to the official closing, the committee may continue the hearing or may recess the hearing as provided in paragraph (c)(v) of this rule.
+(i) If the hearing has been convened prior to the official closing, the committee may continue the hearing or may recess the hearing as provided in subsection (c)(5) of this rule.

-(ii) If the hearing has not been convened prior to the official closing, the hearing shall be deemed cancelled and shall be rescheduled pursuant to paragraph (a)(3)(D) of this rule.
+(ii) If the hearing has not been convened prior to the official closing, the hearing shall be deemed cancelled and shall be rescheduled pursuant to subsection (a)(3)(D) of this rule.